 The third and most significant moment came in the form of a lesson from Perth photographer Barry Williams whose studio walls were lined with multiple national awards.
 Brett recalls that every time he arrived to work he would become overwhelmed by the shear majesty of the images and assuming, wrongly as it turned out, that the more senior photographer only ever took one frame.

 “Early, on a Monday morning he got me to sit on the studio floor and spend the whole morning looking through all his negatives that were neatly filed in cabinets running the length of the studio.
 As I looked through portraits, landscapes and product images both colour and black and white, neg and transparency it slowly dawned on me that these award winning images only got to be applauded after an accumulation of prior photographic experiences.
 Roll after roll after roll of film gave insight into how the photographer worked with a subject, changed his point of view and ultimately ending with the desired image.
 The only way to scale the summit was to take one step at a time and do the work.”

-Having launched his own creative agency, Twine – Ideas That Bind, in 2014.
+He launched his own creative agency, Twine – Ideas that Bind, in 2014.
 Brett has been using Nikon exclusively now for over a decade.
-With the majority of his work done on the street with natural light and with people he has just met, Brett says his approach in quite a simple manner.
+With the majority of his work done on the street with natural light and with people he has just met, Brett says his approach is quite simple.